Last Update: January 2019

 Use your transmission to your advantage

+Cars with manual transmissions are slightly better equipped for winter driving.
 If you’re having a hard time moving or your wheels are spinning, shifting to a higher gear often helps gain traction to get you going.
 For planned stops, gradually downshifting as you apply the brakes can often slow you down quicker.
-You can get more vigorous with downshift to avoid an impending accident.
-In non-accident avoidance scenarios try to be gentle on the transmission, though, since brakes are always cheaper than transmission parts.
+You can get more vigorous with downshifting to avoid an impending accident.
+In accident-avoidance scenarios, try to be gentle on the transmission—brakes are always cheaper than transmission parts.

 Look where you want to go

 This tip really applies to all driving situations.
 You should always look where you want to go.
 By doing so you’ll find that your body and mind sync and generally move you in that direction.
 If you look at the parked car there’s a greater chance that you’ll hit it.
-If you look at the road ahead chances are you’ll stay on the road.
+Keep your eyes on the road ahead and, even if you’re spinning a bit or fishtailing, you’ll be more likely to end up there.

 Be light with your inputs

-Any quick change to brakes, throttle or steering can unsettle your car.
-Mashing the throttle will likely spin your wheels, slamming on the brakes will likely lock them up and yanking the steering wheel could spin you out.
-Therefore you should gently and progressively add throttle, brakes and steering input when driving in snow and ice.
+Any quick change to brakes, throttle, or steering can unsettle your car.
+Mashing the throttle will likely spin your wheels, where slamming on the brakes will likely lock them up.
+Yanking the steering wheel could cause a spinout.
+The key to winter driving is slow, deliberate, and progressive movements.
+You should gently add throttle, brakes, or steering input when driving in snow and ice.

 Take Caution on bridges

-Bridge decks can be some of the most dangerous spots to drive during the winter.
-The flow of cold air above and below the driving surface makes them very slippery.
-Furthermore they’re generally bound by concrete walls on either side contributing to a game of automotive pinball if one ever loses control.
-Take it slow on bridge decks and don’t make any quick changes to throttle, steering or brakes.
+Bridge decks can be some of the most dangerous spots for winter driving.
+The flow of cold air above and below the surface causes a buildup of ice and makes them very slippery.
+Furthermore, they’re generally bound by concrete walls on either side, which can result in a game of automotive pinball if one ever loses control.
+Take it slow on bridge decks and don’t make any quick changes to throttle, steering, or brakes.

 Turn off the cruise control